-Same-sex relations and out-of-wedlock child bearing were clearly considered wrong by Jewish and Catholic educational leaders.
-But what kind of wrong?
+Same-sex relations and out-of-wedlock child bearing were clearly considered wrong by Jewish and Catholic leaders.
+But what kinds of wrong?
 One possibility is that these wrongs are mala in se, because they deviate from the righteous model (“the regular healthy normal family model consists of father, mother, and children,” said Mr. Cohen) and damage children and society (“This is an out of this world nightmare for the child,” said Ms. Zvulon on unmarried pregnancy.
 Moving on to lesbian families, she said: “I talked to psychologists about this… Children in these new families have severe behavioral disorders… there are all kinds of psychological consequences that society has to deal with later.”)
-But if same-sex relationships and out-of-wedlock pregnancy are subjectively perceived as mala in se, we would expect sphere and role not to matter so much (Davis, 2006).
-As with incest, which most people perceive as malum in se (the belief that incest is wrong is so deeply rooted that people condemn even consensual victimless adult incest, Haidt, 2001), the very idea of tolerating malum in se in private would seem repulsive.

-Yet the pattern of enforcement exercised by many religious leaders—including Mr. Cohen and Ms. Zvulon—suggests that their actual evaluation of these behaviors, even if implicit, was as mala prohibita.
-I do not suggest that the leaders believed that religious teachings view these conducts as something other than intrinsically wrong, but rather, that the leaders were not necessarily committed to the idea that unmarried pregnancy and same-sex relationships are intrinsically wrong.
-The scripture still guided the educational leaders’ judgments, but through its legal authority and not necessarily its moral evaluation.
-Consequently, the leaders’ means of regulating these acts were more similar to how we would think of traffic laws (the classic mala prohibita).
-Most people think that crossing the street at a red light is not intrinsically wrong but should nevertheless be prohibited because societal arrangements regarding safe movement make it risky to the self and others.
+But if same-sex relationships and out-of-wedlock pregnancies were perceived as mala in se, sphere and role should not have mattered.
+Consider incest as the counterfactual.
+Most people perceive incest as malum in se; the belief that incest is wrong is so deeply rooted that people condemn even consensual victimless adult incest.
+It is hard to imagine anyone, including the religious leaders, defending private incest.
+Tolerating incest in private would seem repulsive to most people, perhaps even more repulsive than condemning incest across the board.
+It therefore seems unlikely that same-sex and unmarried relationships are a wrong of the same type of incest.
+Social impact regulation appears to suggest that leaders evaluate these nonconformities, even implicitly, as wrongs more similar to mala prohibita.
+I do not suggest that the leaders believed that religious teachings refer to these conducts as something other than intrinsically wrong, but rather, that the leaders were not necessarily committed to the idea that unmarried pregnancy and same-sex relationships are intrinsically wrong.
+The scripture still guided the educational leaders’ judgments, but through its legal authority and not necessarily its moral persuasion.
+Consequently, the leaders’ choice of regulatory framework was more similar to how people think of traffic laws (the classic mala prohibita): crossing the street in red is not intrinsically wrong but should nevertheless be prohibited because societal arrangements are needed to ensure safety.
 Accordingly, and analogous to the public/private distinction, most people would consider red-light crossing significantly less harmful when it occurs at midnight on an empty street—when no one sees or could be harmed by the act.
 At the same time, and analogous to the role distinction, while many would excuse ordinary folks in such circumstances, fewer would absolve policemen in the same way.
 Rather, people typically believe that policemen must always obey the law, even if the street is empty—not because violating traffic laws is intrinsically wrong, but because the very person entrusted with enforcing the law is expected to model compliance and not break it.
 Note how different our moral intuitions are in incest versus traffic wrongs, and how the latter lend themselves to sphere and role distinctions much more easily.
-These analogies suggest that the religious regulation of risk may be founded on subjective normative evaluations that view sexual nonconformity more as mala prohibita than mala in se.
-As mala prohibita wrongs, the community has no strong retributive interest in punishing the violators of the norm, since these behaviors are not perceived as intrinsically wrong (Banks, 2012).
+These analogies suggest that the religious response to equality challenges could be founded on normative evaluations of sexual nonconformity as more mala prohibita than mala in se.
 This explanation poses interesting questions for future research.
 Comparing the regulation of cases invoking different moral evaluations can shed light on the religious determinants of social impact regulation, as well as its broader application to non-religious contexts.

-Social impact regulation as a Bridge to Liberalism
+Social impact regulation as a bridge to liberalism